 Develop a Culture Framework

-A cultural framework plays the role of the company compass for new employees and also for people on the team who sometimes might wonder what is the right thing to do.
+A cultural framework plays the role of the company compass for new employees and also for people on the team who sometimes might wonder what the right thing to do is.
 It establishes guiding principles or behavioral expectations for the entire organization.
 By listing a set of standards and desired behaviors into a framework, you also create certainty, clarity, and alignment on how it is expected to do things in the company.